emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

-E-MAILiT provides a free, innovative solution that allows publishers to integrate powerful features directly into their websites via a fully customizable platform.
-The E-MAILiT service integrates a variety of **share buttons**, **social plugins**, **media solutions**, **analytics**, and much more, enabling publishers to increase page views, boost user engagement, easy share and promote their content.
-You can immediately share in any way you want.
-With E-MAILiT, simply select what or who you want to share or follow with and send it directly from the page via **email**, **Facebook**, or **mobile** and track the sharing of content.
-You can also create advertising campaigns, target your sharers & keep all of the **revenue** via an integrated eye catching ad space.
-The button has been installed by over thousands publishers, generating over 25 million views per month from over 10 million unique users every month.
+<a href="http://www.e-mailit.com">Share Buttons</a> (demo)

 E-MAILiT Share Buttons (with integrated/customized **third-party share counter buttons** and **Floating ShareBars**) can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
 You can also show/hide the counter and set your own ''via @Twitter Username''.
-Create an account is optional (current available Register/Sign In methods via <a href="http://www.e-mailit.com/widget/login">E-MAILiT</a> and <a href="http://www.e-mailit.com/widget/php/fb/login_facebook.php">Facebook</a>).
-Registering an account, you also get analytics, customize button style (background color, text color, display your text, 6 ShareBar positions, in content buttons), open the widget on click or on hover, customize/arrange and prioritize which Services (for Sharing) and Channels (for Following) you want to include, Promo Display options and create ad campaigns.
-By default, we provide you with a standard version of our plugin.

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

-<a href="http://www.e-mailit.com/demos/demo1">Check out the DEMO of the E-MAILiT Share Plugin</a>

-**Features you'll love**

-* Completely Free
-* Integrated social life-cycle engagement suite, saving space from your website's canvas
-* Easy Bookmarking, Sharing & Following
-* 60 Sharing Services
-* Increases Content Distribution
-* 75 Languages automatically localized
-* Increases Your Rankings & Traffic
-* Less Clutter
-* Fast & Reliable Performance
-* Asynchronous Loading Support
-* Lightweight File Size
-* Easily Customizable
-* Third-party Share Buttons & Floating ShareBars support
-* Easy to Install
-* Mobile-friendly optimized with automatic detection of device-type
-* Analytics
-* Integrated eye catching advertising space
-* Promote 300x250 banners & save space from your website's canvas
-* Create campaigns, target your sharers & keep all of the revenue
-* Private & Secure

-<a href="http://blog.e-mailit.com">Blog</a> | <a href="http://twitter.com/emailit">Follow us on Twitter</a> | <a href="http://www.crunchbase.com/company/e-mailit">CrunchBase Profile</a>
+<a href="http://twitter.com/emailit">Follow us on Twitter</a>

 == Installation ==